Analytical solutions from integral transforms for transient fluid flow in naturally fractured porous media with and without boundary flux: Flow model

-In the previous equations, subscripts 1 and 2 indicate the matrix medium and the fracture medium, respectively; $k_1$ and $k_2$ are the permeabilities; $\mu$ is the fluid viscosity; $\rho_2$ is the density of the fluid per unit volume in the fractures; $\phi_i$ and $c_i$ are the porosities and total compressibilities of medium $i$; and $\alpha$ is the shape factor.
+\end{linenomath*} In the previous equations, subscripts 1 and 2 indicate the matrix medium and the fracture medium, respectively; $\kappa_i$, $\phi_i$ and $c_i$, are the permeabilities, porosities and total compressibilities of medium $i$; $\mu$ is the fluid viscosity; and $\alpha$ is the shape factor.